 Each participant will be eligible to receive 2.75 credits per weekly session.

 Sessions are conveniently located at the EANJ Training Room.
 (Online session participants will be sent a link to join).

 Livingston, NJ 07039

 Parking is available on a first-come first-serve basis.
 We request that you only park against the rear-wall of the parking lot and not in the spaces directly in front of the building as those are reserved for tenants.
 Street parking is also available but please be mindful of the signs.

 The cost of this Premier Course is $300 for EANJ members, non-members $500.
 Payment must be made via PayPal, Credit Card or check.
 Payment due in advance.

-Cancellation Policy - Cancellations must be received by 5:00pm ET on October 4, 2019 .
+Cancellation Policy - Cancellations must be received by 5:00pm ET on (date to be determined) .
 Refunds will not be granted for any cancellations after this time.